awslabs/aws-crt-s3-benchmarks/workloads/README.md

 A runner will read a `.run.json` file, perform all tasks, and report how long they all took.

-Most benchmarks also have a `.src.json` file that is much more human readable.
+Most workloads also have a `.src.json` file that is much more human readable.

 For example, `download-256KiB-10_000x.src.json`:
 ```